In This Article

-Recently, I've had to switch banks for one of my business accounts.
-Sometimes, financial institutions may not fit your needs anymore, or better options are out there.
+Recently, I’ve had to switch banks for one of my business accounts.
+I learned firsthand how to switch banks.
+Sometimes, financial institutions may not fit your needs anymore, or better options exist.
 A new bank may be what you need to take your finances to the next level.
 Luckily, switching banks is not too hard, but you have to make sure that you have all of your ducks in a row and compare all of the options available to you to switch banks.
-In this article, I'll go over my best tips for switching banks and some things to remember when you do so.
-Let's begin!
+In this article, I’ll go over my best tips for switching banks and some things to remember when you do so.
+Let’s begin!

 Why Switch Banks?

-In my situation, my husband and I needed a bank with a more community and local focus.
-We found a local community bank recommended to us by someone in the industry that we admire.
-They pointed out that it's better to be a big fish in a small pond than a little fish in a big pond.
+In my situation, I needed a bank with a more community and local focus.
+I found a local community bank recommended to us by someone in the industry we admire.
+They pointed out that it’s better to be a big fish in a small pond than a little fish in a big pond.
 This made complete sense!
-We came from one of the big banks where we were just the number to a smaller bank that gave us more personal experience.
+I came from one of the big banks where I was just the number to a smaller bank that gave me a more personal experience.
 Customer service is a huge reason why people may decide to switch banks.

 Another reason you may want to switch banks is because of the fees.
 When considering how to switch banks or why to switch banks, fees are usually a big reason.
 Credit unions are typically cheaper for fees, but the trade-off is that you usually have fewer services available to you.
 You have to weigh was more important to you.
 Some banks have astronomical fees, and it doesn’t really make sense to stay in a situation like that when there are so many other options out there.
 I will link to a good resource to shop around for a bank that is very transparent about fees.

 Yet another reason you may want to switch banks is availability.
 You may be thinking, well, what do you mean by that?
-Some banks are only available in your local community or regional, or nationwide.
-So, you have to evaluate when making your decision to switch banks your needs.
-If you travel frequently, You may need a national bank to have access to your funds.
+Some banks are only available in your local community or region or nationwide.
+So, you must evaluate yourself when deciding to switch banks to your needs.
+If you travel frequently, You may need a national bank to access your funds.
 If not, maybe a local or regional bank would be better.

 Where should I open an account?